Last updated: 2 Feb 2021 Update History

 Analyst: Sebastien De Rosbo

 For many years Uzbekistan has been struggling to bring its telecommunications system up to the standard found in developed countries.
-Over the last two decades the situation has been gradually transforming.
-Consequently, over the past decade there has been a positive trend in the country’s telecom market, with increased investment in infrastructure, expanding subscriber bases and rising revenues.
-The support of the government through the “2019-2023 plan” will be key in the development of the needed infrastructure for the country.
+Over the last decade the situation has been improving gradually, and as a consequence there has been a positive trend in the country’s telecom market, with increased investment in infrastructure, expanding subscriber bases and rising revenue.
+The support of the government, which has formulated a telecom sector policy through to 2030, will be key in the development of the country’s needed infrastructure.

 The fixed line market in Uzbekistan remains underdeveloped.
-A major reason for this is the dominance of the mobile segment.
-The market is predicted to grow moderately to slowly over the next five years to 2024.
+A major reason for this is the dominance of the mobile segment, which has stymied fixed-line investment.
+The market is predicted to grow only moderately over the next five years.

-Fixed broadband penetration in Uzbekistan remains low mainly due to a limited number of fixed lines and the dominance of the mobile platform.
-The highly competitive nature of the ISP market had resulted in a fall in access prices and the provision of flexible packages.
+Fixed broadband penetration also remains low, mainly due to the limited number of fixed lines and the preference for consumers to use the mobile platform for data services.
+Nevertheless, the highly competitive nature of the ISP market has resulted in lower access prices and the provision of flexible packages.
 The introduction of prepaid internet has also contributed to the rise in home internet usage.
-However, the market has grown exceptionally strongly over the past five years.
-Over the next five years to 2024 strong growth is expected to continue driven by rising fixed line penetration.
+As a result, the market has grown strongly over the past five years, albeit from a low base.

-Uzbekistan’s mobile market is relatively underdeveloped on international comparison and has experienced slow to moderate growth over the last five years.
-Moderate growth is predicted over the next five years to 2024.
-The market will be constrained from higher growth due to the cost of mobile considering the low revenue of most of the population.
+Uzbekistan’s mobile market is relatively underdeveloped by international standards, with only slow growth recorded over the last five years.
+During the next few years the market will be constrained from higher growth due to the cost of mobile services relative to the low income of most of the population.

 On the consumer side, spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restriction on disposable incomes.
 However, the crucial nature of telecom services, both for general communication as well as a tool for home-working, will offset such pressures.
 In many markets the net effect should be a steady though reduced increased in subscriber growth.